On a typical day, medical personnel may encounter several situati... | Channels for Pearson+

 1

-Understand that temperature is a measure of the average kinetic energy of the particles in a substance.
+Understand that mass is a measure of the amount of matter in an object.

-Acknowledge that temperature is a fundamental physical quantity and is typically measured using a thermometer.

-Conclude that the name of the measurement is 'temperature' and the type of measurement is 'thermal' or 'temperature measurement'.
+State that the name of the measurement is 'kilogram' and the type is 'mass'.

 Was this helpful?